LIPENGJUN2022/projet4/README.md

 It allows the user to **define objectives** based on:

-- visits (the page can be specified with an url or the page title)
+- visits (the page can be specified with a URL or the page title)
 - downloads
 - links redirecting to another web site
 - time spent on a page